lukasmartinelli/pgfutter/README.md

 ### Custom Table

-`pgfutter` will take the filename as the table name.
-If you want to specify a custom table name or a precreated table you can specify explicitely.
+`pgfutter` will take the sanitized filename as the table name.
+If you want to specify a custom table name or import into your predefined table schema you can specify the table explicitly.

 ```bash
 pgfutter csv --table violations traffic_violations.csv